pyvuetify/pyvuetify/docs/component/Alert.rst

 Type
 ----

-The ``type`` prop provides 4 default ``v-alert`` styles: success, info, warning, and error.
+The ``type`` prop provides 4 default :py:class:`Alert <ipyvuetify.Alert>` styles: success, info, warning, and error.
 Each of these styles provides a default icon and color.
 The default colors can be configured globally by customizing Vuetify's theme.

 .. tab-set::